drosanda/seme_framework_datatable_demo/readme.md

 # Seme Framework v4.0.0 DataTable Demo

 Here is dataTable demo by using Seme Framework version 4.0.0 with bootstrap3.
+On this demo, we will show you how to implement dataTable server side data source with filtering, sorting, and addtional interface like NProgress also Gritter / Growl.
+You also can download the data source in the excel format using PHPOffice/Spreadsheet.

 ## Install